estuary/flow/site/docs/reference/authentication.md

 The token will expire after a predetermined duration.
 Generate a new token using the web application and re-authenticate.

-## Provisioning roles
+## Provisioning capabilities

-As an admin, you can provision roles using the CLI with the subcommands of `flowctl auth roles`.
+As an admin, you can provision capabilities using the CLI with the subcommands of `flowctl auth roles`.

 For example:

-* `flowctl auth roles list` returns a list of all currently provisioned roles
+* `flowctl auth roles list` returns a list of all currently provisioned capabilities

 * `flowctl auth roles grant --object-role=acmeCo/ --capability=admin --subject-user-id=userZ` grants user Z admin access to `acmeCo`